turtlefarmer/codeu_project_2017/README.md

 In order for sentiment analysis to work, the Google Cloud SDK must be installed on the server machine.
 Additionally the the cloud SDK must have permission to access the natural language API.
 To do this a service account key must be provided.
-Finally, after the SDK has the necessary permissions, an environment variable:
-`GOOGLE_APPLICATION_CREDENTIALS=/path/to/service_account.json`
-must be created.
+*Inserted by Proj Advisor*: My personal service key has been added to the repo for the duration of the review period.
+Please ping me at hengsun@ if it's not working for some reason.

 More Info can be found [here](https://cloud.google.com/natural-language/docs/getting-started)